Mid-Levels: Roman Catholic Cathedral

 The Immaculate Conception Cathedral is a Roman Catholic cathedral at 16 Caine Road.
 The first Roman Catholic cathedral of Hong Kong was built in 1843 and destroyed in a fire in 1859.
 The cathedral was designed by Crawlwey and Company of London.
 Construction of the new one started in 1883 and the first Mass was celebrated on 7 December 1888.

 Union Church Hong Kong

-The 4th generation building of Union Church Hong Kong was located at Kennedy Road, up the hill from Central and Admiralty, and next to where the Peak Tram bridge intersects with Kennedy Road.
+The fourth generation building of Union Church Hong Kong was located at Kennedy Road, up the hill from Central and Admiralty, and next to where the Peak Tram bridge intersects with Kennedy Road.
 Union Church is an international, interdenominational church which was established in 1844.
 The first Union Church was built in 1845 on Hollywood Road.
 And then, in 1866, the church relocated to a new site on Staunton Street.
 Until 1888, due to the church on the Staunton Street had become very crowded, it was moved to the current site on Kennedy Road.
 Union Church has a long history and during World War II, it was forced to be closed owing to the invasion of the Japanese.
 On 16 March 2014, the members decided to demolish the church and redevelop its prime real-estate site.
 The church was finally demolished in 2017.
-The new Church building should be finished towards the end of 2022.